 The individual files were initially organized by each congress which span a period of two years.
 I began compiling them into a single master file.
 The simplest way of doing this was to append each file into a master.
 By the time the first century of congresses were compiled the master file had reached two gigabytes of data.
 ESRI’s ArcMap software was being used to do this work and the file reached the 2 Gigabyte limitation of the application.
 I had to come up with a way to reduce the file size.
 A solution was found by eliminating duplication and simplifying the district features.

 Nitin Gadia and Laurence Cramer, two other MapStorytellers, helped by sorting lists of former congress members in order to obtain party affiliation for each district.
-I am currently about halfway through the process of compiling the master file and expect to have that phase completed in a few weeks.
-Once that has been achieved the partisan data will be incorporated into the master file.
+The compilation of all historical congressional districts was completed in December of 2017.
+The next step will be to incorporate partisan data into the master file.
 At that point the master file will be uploaded as a StoryLayer.
 Then each state will be separated from the master file and uploaded as an individual StoryLayer.
 Future plans call for enhancing the data to include the names of congress members and compactness and contiguity scores.

 The MapStory Gerrymandering Initiative: Wisconsin Efforts

 Simultaneously and in parallel with the congressional database, I am compiling a similar dataset of the Wisconsin legislative districts.
 These files have the same file structure as the congressional district data.
 Currently I have successfully mapped the Wisconsin Assembly and Senatorial districts between 1983 to 2019.
 These represent the districts in existence for the 86th through 103rd Legislatures.
 The Assembly and Senatorial Districts StoryLayers are up and running and there is now a test MapStory for the Assembly Districts layer.
 Check it out: